 Of course, Seattle is the coffee capital of North America, and residents like their coffee strong.
 Sample some from the hundreds of espresso carts and coffee shops.

-From Belltown to Pioneer Square, the city offers more than 600 restaurants.
+From Belltown to Pioneer Square, the city offers thousands of restaurants.
 Locals typically hit the restaurants for dinner 6:30-9 pm, but it's not unusual to see International District eateries open and packing in the crowds until the early hours.

 Expect to pay within these general guidelines for a single dinner, not including tax, tip or drinks: $ = less than US$20; $$ = US$20-$35; $$$ = US$36-$60; and $$$$ = more than US$60.